1RaY-1/onex/README.md

 ***"Onex a hacking tools library, a better version of ToolX"***

+**This is the stable branch, which means that this version of onex will have less features and less bugs/errors**

 Onex is a pentesting tools installer for termux and linux distros made for cybersecurity experts.
-Onex manages more than 400+ pentesting tools that can be installed on single click
+Onex manages more than 410+ pentesting tools that can be installed on single click

 <br>
 <p align="center">